Board & Train in Berthoud

-One of Dog Days most popular programs is our Board and Train Service. that combines dog boarding with highly specific and personalized dog training.
-We at Dog Days appreciate how time consuming it can be to devote a sufficient amount of time in training your dog, and so we have developed a program in order to jump start the training process and provide some exercises, which if consistently applied, will help to create a happy, well-mannered dog.
+One of Dog Days most popular programs is our Board and Train Service which combines dog boarding with highly specific and personalized dog training.
+We at Dog Days appreciate how time consuming it can be to devote a sufficient amount of time in training your dog, so we have developed a program in order to jump start the training process and provide a foundation, which if consistently reinforced, will help to create a happy, well-mannered dog.

 All Board and Train dogs begin with a private evaluation by Laurie Buffington.
-Laurie will observe your dog in a variety of settings – alone, with you, with other dogs, and will interact with your dog herself, all with the goal of gaining some understanding of your dog’s personality.
+Laurie will observe your dog in a variety of settings – alone, with you, with other dogs, and will interact with your dog herself, all with the goal of gaining some understanding of who your dog is, and how they will best learn.

 NOT ALL DOGS ARE GOOD CANDIDATES FOR BOARD AND TRAIN.
 DOGS CAN WORK UP TO BEING ACCEPTED TO BOARD AND TRAIN IN SOME CASES, BUT IT IS UP TO OUR DESCRETION WHETHER YOUR DOG IS A GOOD MATCH.
-WE WANT BOARD AND TRAIN TO BE GOOD, POSITIVE EXPERIENCE FOR YOUR DOG, IF THEY ARE STRESSED THEY CANNOT LEARN.
-IN SOME CASES, WE CAN RECOMMEND YOU TO DO SOME HOMEWORK BEFORE WE CAN ACCEPT YOUR DOG.
+WE WANT BOARD AND TRAIN TO BE A GOOD, POSITIVE EXPERIENCE FOR YOUR DOG.
+IF THEY ARE OVERWHELMED AND STRESSED THEY CANNOT LEARN.
+IN SOME CASES, WE CAN RECOMMEND YOU TO DO SOME ADDITIONAL WORK WITH YOUR DOG IN CONJUNCTION WITH ONE OR MORE DAY DAY STAYS BEFORE WE CAN ACCEPT YOUR DOG.

 Please visit our How To Start and Private Evaluations pages for more information regarding your evaluation.

-All Board and Train candidates are required to have an initial 10-day minimum stay, after which your dog can return for periods as short as a single night.
-While 10 days may seem like a long time, we at Dog Days have concluded that this length of time is necessary to create an environment for the most successful training outcomes.
+All Board and Train candidates are required to have an initial 10 to 21 day minimum stay, with an average stay of 14 days.
+This is determined by the current working attitude of the dog and the goals of the client.
+After the initial stay, your dog can return for periods of as short as a single night and there is no minimum requirement.
+While 10 to 21 days may seem like a long time, we at Dog Days have concluded that this length of time is necessary to create an environment for the most successful training outcomes.
 This period allows your dog plenty of time to become comfortable with our staff, as well as familiar with the many unique experiences that await them at our property, such as swimming in the pond and interacting with a large pack of dogs.
 Completion of the initial stay allows returning dogs to be fully acclimated to our “system,” thereby allowing us to immediately begin working on more advanced training techniques.

 Environmental exposure drives much of the learning process for your dog when they are here for Board and Train.
 The “exposures” include but are not limited to, learning tolerance, lowering reactivity, increasing impulse control, and facilitating the work/play interactions in a social group with multiple dogs.
 However life at Dog Days is not “all school – all the time”, and there is plenty of time allotted every day for your dog to just be a dog!